 Kou Ichinomiya is a perfect man with a perfect life: he is handsome, smart, self-sufficient, and the young heir to a grand corporation.
 One day, he falls into the Arakawa River and nearly drowns, but is saved by a young girl named Nino, who lives in a community under a nearby bridge on the Arakawa.
 It's the Ichinomiya tradition to never be indebted to anyone and settle all accounts, and now Kou owes Nino a life debt.
 Her request is that he becomes her lover and lives with her.
 And so Kou begins a new life as a member of the village under the bridge - a village, he discovers, full of self-deluded and eccentric people.
 There's the musician who wears a star mask, a male war veteran dressed as a nun and his femme-fatale rival who runs a farm, a hairdresser samurai and many others, all led by a man in a green costume.
 Still, as time passes Kou begins to truly feel at home at the Arakawa under the bridge.
-Written by

 Q. Leo Rahman